Fermonx/Travels_Project7/README.md

 # Project_7

+(WIP)

-Seventh project for the Geekshubs Academy Bootcamp.
+Seventh project for the Geekshubs Academy Bootcamp, done for the most part, still missing: shopping cart, improve the design and polish the code to make it clean and understandable.

 Functions to achieve this week: